Diary of a Network Geek

 USPS Barcodes in OpenOffice

-Filed under: Fun Work,Geek Work,Red Herrings,The Network Geek at Home — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:56 am for you boring, normal people.
+Filed under: Fun Work,Geek Work,Red Herrings,The Network Geek at Home — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:56 am for you boring, normal people.

 OpenOffice lacks one thing that I’ve always liked: barcodes.